zaicodes/blingz-accessories/TESTING.md

 ### testing using other screen size devices and browsers

-Comprehensive testing was conducted on the following devices:
+Thorough testing was performed on the following devices:

 Laptop: